embaldridge/grant-proposals/Postdoc-proposal.md

 All applications must include a supplementary document of no more than two pages labeled "Data Management Plan".
 Describe plans for data management and sharing of the products of research, or assert the absence of the need for such plans.
 Upload this to Supplementary Documents–Data Management Plan.
 -->
 #Data management plan
-Research products (code) available on GitHub, version of code used in final publication will be archived at Zenodo.
+Research products (code) available on GitHub, version of code used in final publication will be archived through Zenodo.

 Using publicly available data, so data management plan (for data) is not necessary for those datasets.

-Additional data
+Any additional database compilations will be initially compiled openly on GitHub,  versions of the database used for analysis will be archived on figshare prior to ultimate publication of the associated papers.
+Scripts will be written to make these data directly importable through the EcoData Retriever.
 <!--
 Mentoring Plan:
 A complete sponsoring scientist statement consists of two